ADHD (Attention Deficit Hyperactivity Disorder) in Children and Adults

 Do I need to have an official diagnosis of ADHD to receive support from The Key Clinic?

-Auditory Integration Training For ADHD - BrightBeatz
+ADHD and Auditory Integration Training - BrightBeatz

-For example, if a child has hypersensitive hearing, they are easily distracted by background noises in the classroom, which may be easier for others to tune out.
-It is possible to reduce this hypersensitivity, using AIT to reeducate the ears to be able to better focus on what is being said.
+Dr Berard pointed out that if a child has hypersensitive hearing, they may be easily distracted by background noises in the classroom, which may be easier for others to tune out.
+He also identified potential ‘distortions’ across the hearing profile or dyslateral hearing, which can also make it difficult to tune in and listen to what is being said.

 Child "I have been noticing changes in my hearing, how sounds aren't as sharp anymore like they used to be.
 I think doing the Auditory therapy has been helpful, two of the differences are: I am not getting as much headaches as well and when I am in noisy environments like at School, I don't feel as stressed and don't have to cover my ears very much either now."